Search

 • VSRA - Vancomycin-resistant Staphylococcus aureus.

-• MDR-TB - Multidrug-resistant tuberculosis.
+• MDR-TB - Multidrug-resistant Mycobacterium tuberculosis.

-• MDRSP - Multidrug resistant Staphylococcus pneumoniae.
+• MDRSP - Multidrug-resistant Staphylococcus pneumoniae.

 Is resistance a new problem?